arvenil/arvenil/README.md

 * [Stackoverflow](http://stackoverflow.com/users/916440/kamil-dziedzic)
 * [Instagram](https://www.instagram.com/arvenil/) (private, sorry)

-If you are interested more in my previous adventures please feel free to scroll down for my full work history with some references.
+If you are interested more in my previous adventures please feel free to scroll down for my full work history with referrals.

 # Work History